haruyama/haruyama.github.com/solr_20131009/index.md

 # lucene-gosen

-lucene-gosen tokenizes HALFWIDTH characters into one unk, even if characters includes a punctuation.
+lucene-gosen tokenizes HALFWIDTH characters into one unk, even if characters include punctuations.

 SOLUTION: MappingCharFilterFactory or kuromoji